ZakStar17/ash-examples/README.md

 ### Pipeline stages

 GPUs execute work in stages.
-These can execute in some order for graphics operations but otherwise occur simultaneously and at any order.
+These can execute in some order for some operations (like during the different stages of a graphics pipeline) but otherwise occur simultaneously and at any order.
 Even though pipelines won't be used in this example, other action commands (like copying buffer contents) still execute in one or more specific pipeline stages.

 Vulkan used to only have a 32-bit mask of possible stage flags, but with the inclusion of the synchronization2 feature, more stages and a subset of the original ones where introduced in a extended 64-bit mask.
 For example, Vulkan used to only have the `PIPELINE_STAGE_TRANSFER_BIT` stage that encapsulated all transfer operations, but more concrete stages were introduced like `PIPELINE_STAGE_2_COPY_BIT` for copy operations and `PIPELINE_STAGE_2_CLEAR_BIT` for clear operations.